-An excerpt from my new humorous fantasy novel Dragon Removal Service.
-You can get a free copy here.
+Below, you can read an excerpt from my new humorous fantasy novel Dragon Removal Service.
+You can learn more about the book here.

 Dragon Removal Service